 The doors here at Market open to the public three days each week: Tuesday, Friday, and Saturday.
 Each Market day begins with a soft opening at 6 a.m., followed with a full opening at 7 a.m.
 Standholders open at their discretion before 7 a.m., as many collaborate with local chefs or fulfill wholesale offerings prior to the busy-ness of a bustling Market day.
-Tuesday and Friday closing time is 4 p.m., and Saturday closing time is 2 p.m.
+Tuesday, Friday, and Saturday closing time is 3 p.m.

 Tuesday, Friday & Saturday